RealTimeChris/simdjson/doc/basics.md

 - Read [our performance notes](performance.md) for advanced topics.
-- To better understand the operation of your On-Demand parser, and whether it is performing as well as you think it should be, there is a  logger feature built in to simdjson!
-To use it, define the pre-processor directive `SIMDJSON_VERBOSE_LOGGING` prior to including the `simdjson.h` header, which enables logging in simdjson.
+- To better understand the operation of your On-Demand parser, and whether it is performing as well as you think it should be, there is a  logger feature built in to simdjson2!
+To use it, define the pre-processor directive `SIMDJSON2_VERBOSE_LOGGING` prior to including the `simdjson2.h` header, which enables logging in simdjson2.
 Run your code.
 It may generate a lot of logging output; adding printouts from your application that show each section may be helpful.
 The log's output will show step-by-step information on state, buffer pointer position, depth, and key retrieval status.
-Importantly, unless `SIMDJSON_VERBOSE_LOGGING` is defined, logging is entirely disabled and thus carries no overhead.
+Importantly, unless `SIMDJSON2_VERBOSE_LOGGING` is defined, logging is entirely disabled and thus carries no overhead.
 - The On-Demand front-end works best when doing a single pass over the input: avoid calling `count_elements`, `rewind`, `reset` and similar methods.
 - If you are familiar with assembly language, you may use the online tool godbolt to explore the compiled code.
 The following example may work: [https://godbolt.org/z/xE4GWs573](https://godbolt.org/z/xE4GWs573).
 - Given a field `field` in an object, calling `field.key()` is often faster than `field.unescaped_key()` so if you do not need an unescaped `std::string_view` instance, prefer `field.key()`.
 Similarly, we expect `field.escaped_key()` to be faster than `field.unescaped_key()` even though both return a `std::string_view` instance.
-- For release builds, we recommend setting `NDEBUG` pre-processor directive when compiling the `simdjson` library.
+- For release builds, we recommend setting `NDEBUG` pre-processor directive when compiling the `simdjson2` library.
 Importantly, using the optimization flags `-O2` or `-O3` under GCC and LLVM clang does not set the `NDEBUG` directive, you must set it manually (e.g., `-DNDEBUG`).
 - For long streams of JSON documents, consider [`iterate_many`](iterate_many.md) and [`parse_many`](parse_many.md) for better performance.
 - Never seek to access a field twice (e.g., o["data"] and later again o["data"]).
 Instead capture once an ondemand::value and reuse it.
 - If you must access several different keys in an object, it might be preferable to iterate through all the fields in the object instead, and branch on the field keys.